heberttt/HPlayer_Server/dev_notes.md

 ### Tip
-- Use a queue to process download request
+- Use a queue to process download request &check;
+- for all songs for user, just select all songs related to user name from playlist table